Yahweasel/libav.js/README.md

 libav.js exposes a global variable, LibAV, for all API access.
 If LibAV is set before loading the library, libav.js does *not* replace it, but extends it:
 This gives you an opportunity to pass in values critical for loading.
-In particular, libav-`version`-`variant`.js only chooses whether to use a Web Worker or not and whether to use WebAssembly or not, then loads the appropriate version, for which it needs the base directory from which to load.
-If the base directory isn't ".", set LibAV.base to the correct base directory.
+In particular, if the base directory (directory in which libav's files are located) isn't ".", then you must set `LibAV.base` to the correct base directory.

-libav.js is ready when `LibAV.ready` is `true`.
-If `LibAV.ready` is false, you may set `LibAV.onready` to a function to call when it's ready.
+`LibAV.LibAV` is a factory function which returns a promise which resolves to a ready instance of libav. `LibAV.LibAV` takes an optional argument in which loading options may be provided, but they're rarely useful.
+The only loading options are `noworker` and `nowasm`, to disable using Web Workers are WebAssembly, respectively.

-Otherwise, the API exposed by `LibAV` is more-or-less exactly the functions exposed by the `libav` libraries, using promises.
+Otherwise, the API exposed by libav.js is more-or-less exactly the functions exposed by the libav libraries, using promises.
 Because of the promise-based design, the interface is identical whether Web Workers are used or not.

 For an exact list of the functions, see `funcs.json`.
 Some libav functions take